aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-reading/datamatrix-structured-append-configuration/_index.md

 using System.Drawing;
 ```

-Now that you've imported the required namespaces, let's proceed to generate and read DataMatrix structured append barcodes.
+Now you’re ready to generate and read a **DataMatrix barcode**.

-## Step 1: Set Up DataMatrix Structured Append Configuration
+## How to generate DataMatrix barcode with Structured Append

-To create a DataMatrix structured append barcode, you need to set up its configuration.
-This includes defining the directory path, the barcode ID, the number of barcodes, and the file ID.
+To create a DataMatrix structured append barcode, you need to configure several parameters such as the barcode ID, the total number of barcodes in the sequence, and the file ID that ties them together.

 ```csharp
 string path = "Your Directory Path";